ShizukaDonaghue/happy-beans/README.md

 ## Features Left to Implement

 ### Search Bar
-A search bar allowing users to search recipes based on a particular word or phrase was one of the 2 User Stories that was not implemented.
+A search bar allowing users to search recipes based on a particular word or phrase was one of the two User Stories that was not implemented.
 All the necessary tasks were completed and the search bar functioned as expected.
 However, when the recipe filters were added, the search bar no longer functioned.
 This issue was reviewed with a tutor, but a solution was not found within the time frame given.
 Therefore, the decision was made to keep the recipe filters and remove the search bar.
-I believe the website will benefit by having a search bar in addition to the recipe filters and this is a feature to be implemented in future.
+I believe the site will benefit by having a search bar in addition to the recipe filters and this is a feature to be implemented in future.

 ### Diet Type Filter
 The ability to filter recipes based on the Diet Type was the other User Story that was not implemented.